The St. Croix Valley Foundation is pleased to announce a socially responsive investment option for our long-term fund advisors.

 In consultation with our investment advisor, Fund Evaluation Group, we have carefully reviewed the data on ESG investing and offer this choice in pursuit of competitive financial returns and in support of our mission and values.

-Carpenter Nature Center (CNC) is joining with the St. Croix Valley Foundation in utilizing this fund; launching the ESG option for other long-term fund holders.
+Carpenter Nature Center (CNC) has joined with the St. Croix Valley Foundation to utilize this fund; launching the ESG option for other long-term fund holders.
 Jennifer Vieth, CNC Executive Director, said it was a unanimous ‘yes’ vote from the CNC Board.
 “This ESG fund aligns with our mission and values.
 We appreciate this opportunity to do well by doing good.”

-If you are a fund advisor interested in taking advantage of this ESG investment option, please contact us by MAY 28, 2021.
-The 2021 window for moving funds into the ESG portfolio will close after that date.
+If you are a fund advisor interested in taking advantage of this ESG investment option, please contact us.
+The "enrollment period" for moving funds into the ESG portfolio will open each spring.
+Those establishng new funds can discuss the option as part of their fund set-up process.

 Socially Responsive Investing